CAPGrasp: An $\mathbb{R}^3\times \text{SO(2)-equivariant}$ Continuous Approach-Constrained Generative Grasp Sampler: Experimental Evaluation

 \subsection{Simulation Experiments}

 In the simulation environment, $\matr{O}$ is rendered using a simulated depth camera, and a virtual free-floating 7-\ac{dof} Franka Panda gripper is used for grasping.
 Gravity, initially off, is turned on after the gripper closes its fingers.
-To evaluate the stability of a grasp, the gripper performs a predefined movement consisting of a linear acceleration followed by an angular acceleration (see the supplementary video for an example).
+To evaluate the stability of a grasp, the gripper performs a predefined movement consisting of a linear acceleration followed by an angular acceleration.

 To address the first question, we evaluated all methods using the success-over-coverage rate metric from \cite{mousavian20196,weng2023gonet}.
 To calculate the coverage rate, we discretized the $\mathrm{SO}(3)$ space into 32 non-overlapping reference sectors.
 Each of these sectors contained a subset of the Acronym ground-truth grasps.
 All methods were allowed to sample 200 grasps for each sector.
 We deemed a ground-truth grasp covered by a generated grasp if the angle between their approach vectors is less than 10\textdegree and the translation distance is less than 2 cm.